Dakhlet Nouadhibou: Geography

 In addition to its geographical conditions, the bay of Nouadhibou has very favourable maritime conditions, given the absence of significant currents.
 The weather conditions also favour its use as a port as it is sheltered from winds and storms.
 The only unfavourable factor is the shallow sea depth in most of the bay, which has required frequent drainage of the navigation channels.

-Economical importance
+Economic importance

 The bay of Nouadhibou is the most important economic and commercial area of Mauritania.
 It is the base of the Mauritanian fishing industry, as well as the route by which the iron ore from the mines of Zouérat is exported from the country.
 The iron ore arrives at the ore terminal of Point Central (located 10 kilometers south of Nouadhibou) by a railway which runs 650 km from the mines to the port.

-The Bay of Nouadhibou is the final resting place of over 300 ships and one of the world’s largest ship graveyards.
+The Bay of Nouadhibou is the final resting place of over 300 ships and one of the world's largest ship graveyards.